 Sherman is one of a small number of chefs serving and promoting traditional Native American ingredients.
 But this might be changing.
-Native American foods fit perfectly into the growing farm-to-table movement, which promotes local fresh ingredients.
-Plus, Native American foods aren't processed and can easily be made vegetarian, gluten-free, or vegan.
+Native American foods fit perfectly into the growing farm-to-table movement.
+It promotes local fresh ingredients.
+Plus, Native American foods aren't processed and can easily be made vegetarian or gluten-free.
 One thing Native American food is not, says Sherman, is a trend.
 It's a way of life.